 Telling your child to hit back

-It is very common to hear parents say they tell their child to hit back if someone has hit them but we would not give this advice to an adult who is hit in the street or in the workplace - so why do we expect children to have to physically defend themselves?
-Your child may get more hurt, and it also makes it hard for school staff to know who started the fight - you may find that it’s your child that is punished.
+It is very common to hear parents say they tell their child to hit back if someone has hit them, but we would not give this advice to an adult who is hit in the street or in the workplace, so why do we expect children to have to physically defend themselves?
+Your child may get more hurt, and it also makes it hard for school staff to know who started the fight, so you may find that it’s your child who is punished.